fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 We recommend that it be thoughtfully namespaced and human-understandable.

 The value is an object containing the properties of the preference.
-Every preference in a Primary Schema must have at least two properties: `“type”` and `“default”`.

-_Coming soon: More information about these two properties_
+Every preference in a Primary Schema must have at least two properties: `“type”` and `“default”`.  _Coming soon: More information about these two properties._

 #### Panel ####

 A [Panel](../Panels.md) is a [component](../UnderstandingInfusionComponents.md)
 responsible for rendering the user interface controls for a